allanchua101/sana/README.md

 Heavily inspired by Werner Vogels' frugal architect laws mentioned at 2023 AWS re:Invent keynote, `sana` aims to provide tooling that fills in the gaps in the space of serverless observation capabilities. `sana` tries to solve the following problem statements.

 - Understand how many functions in an account needs to be migrated to latest runtimes
-- Ease reporting capabilities in CI/CD pipelines for greater observation
+- Ease reporting capabilities in CI/CD pipelines to enhance impact of builds
-- Provide ability to debug total health of an AWS account without leaving your VS code / terminal.
+- Provide the ability to observe the total health of an AWS account without leaving your VS code / terminal.

 ## Installation